 White Vein Strains

-Although they can provide relaxation to a certain degree, white strains are mainly known for their stimulating effects.
-You can use them to replace coffee when in need of a productivity boost throughout a hard day’s work or a long study session.
+White strains are mainly known for their stimulating effects and are great for when you need a boost during a hard day at work or a long study session.

 The best uses for white vein strains include: